voicegain/platform/how-to/edge-on-hardware/Edge_Deploy.md

 Insert the USB drive and ensure that your system will either prioritize USB Drive in the boot order, or otherwise, manually enter the UEFI One Time Boot Menu and boot from the USB Drive.

-When the Live Ubuntu system has booted select "Try Ubuntu" (NOT "Install Ubuntu")
+When the Live Ubuntu system has booted select "Try Ubuntu" (NOT "Install Ubuntu").
+Explanation follows.

 ## <a name="step3"></a>Step 3: Configure Network

-The reason for choosing to "Try Ubuntu" is that you can manually configure your network settings before Installing.
-This saves a lot of time and heartbreak.
+The reason for choosing to "Try Ubuntu" is that "Install Ubuntu" prevents manual network configuration.
+With "Try Ubuntu" you can configure your IP Address and related network settings before Installing.
+With Kubernetes the initial IP Address of the server matters greatly and must be static to prevent breaking the cluster configuration.
+Changing the IP or allowing DHCP to provide a dynamic IP will render the control plane unreachable.
+Setting your IP up first saves a lot of time and heartbreak.

+### How to configure network prior to installing Ubuntu:
 Selecting the network icon in the top right you can then choose to edit the wired settings, click the gear icon and select the IPV4 tab and provide the static IP address of your new server and relevant network information.

 ![Wired Settings](./Edge-network1.png)